piotrfijol/top-landing-page/README.md

 # [TOP] Landing Page

 Another quick refresher, this time on CSS and flexbox.
+In the assignment design is meant only for desktop computers and that's how I coded it.
+What that means is that I did not take mobile-first approach and website won't adjust nicely on every device.

 ## Description